retroenv/nesgodisasm/README.md

 ## Options

 ```
-usage: nesgodisasm [options] <file to disassemble>
+usage: retrodisasm [options] <file to disassemble>

   -a string
     	Assembler compatibility of the generated .asm file (asm6/ca65/nesasm/retroasm) (default "ca65")
   -batch string
     	process a batch of given path and file mask and automatically .asm file naming, for example *.nes
   -binary
     	read input file as raw binary file without any header
   -c string
     	Config file name to write output to for ca65 assembler
   -cdl string
     	name of the .cdl Code/Data log file to load
   -debug
     	enable debugging options for extended logging
-  -nohexcomments
-        do not output opcode bytes as hex values in comments
-  -nooffsets
-        do not output offsets in comments
+  -i string
+    	name of the input ROM file
   -o string
     	name of the output .asm file, printed on console if no name given
   -q	perform operations quietly
   -s string
     	system to disassemble for (nes, chip8) - if not auto-detected from file extension
   -verify
     	verify the generated output by assembling with ca65 and check if it matches the input
-  -z    output the trailing zero bytes of banks
 ```

 ### System-Specific Options